alexharri/website/posts/webgl-gradients.md

 uniform Foo foo;
 ```

-Anyway, with <Gl>float time</Gl> now accessible in our shader as a uniform, we can start animating the wave.
+Anyway, with <Gl>time</Gl> now accessible in our shader as a uniform we can start animating the wave.
 As a refresher, we're currently calculating our curve's Y value like so:

 ```glsl
 float curve_y = WAVE_CENTER + sin(x * toWaveLength) * WAVE_AMPLITUDE;